 This organ, which is specific to springtails, is used to make jumps to escape predators or to quickly leave the environment in which they live, for example to escape a current of water that could lead them.
 Although in some cases able to control the direction in which he jumps, the Springtails generally does not master all the components of his jumps and, therefore, he can not use it as an ordinary means of locomotion.
+However, a team of researchers recently demonstrated the ability of a springtail to have some control over its jumps (see paragraph "Controlled jumps").

 The jump is a sudden muscular relaxation that causes the back of the furca, initially folded up against the abdomen and attached to the retinaculum.
 This very lively movement is rather a mechanism of escape that is not unlike what can be observed in certain insects such as grasshoppers.